dentarg/auth0-blog/_posts/2017-12-13-run-a-loopback-app-on-google-app-engine.markdown

 ## Prepare the LoopBack App

-Having setup our Google App Engine project, the next step is to prepare our Loopback app.
+Having setup our Google App Engine project, the next step is to prepare our LoopBack app.
 We are going to build a RESTful API similar to Spotify.
 As you probably know, Spotify is an online music service that lets users search for their favourite music or artistes.

 You will create three models for this demo.
 The following list shows them with their model structure: